+- Worked practice problems.

+- Assigned problems.

-- Worked practice problems. - Links to Mathematica notebooks associated with the course material and problems (but not problem sets).
+- Links to Mathematica notebooks associated with problems and course material.

-My thanks go to Professor Paramekanti for teaching this course, and to Nishant Bhatt for providing me with a copy his notes for lecture 18, which are incorporated herein.
+My thanks go to Professor Paramekanti for teaching this course, to Nishant Bhatt for providing me with a copy his notes for lecture 18, which are incorporated herein, and to Hana and Marcos Basso for finding errors.

-Peeter Joot peeterjoot@protonmail.com
+Peeter Joot peeterjoot@pm.me